alpha1256/Stock-Tweets-Analysis/README.md

 </ol>

 ## Future Update
-At the moment a rudimentary analysis is done using words.
+At the moment a rudimentary sentiment analysis is done using words.
 But I plan to use google to analyze sentiments on the tweets.